xperimex/xperimex.github.io/_posts/2023-09-25-zero-knowledge.md

 2. The prover calculates $h(x) = \frac{p(x)}{t(x)}$.
 With the encrypted values, they calculate and send to the verifier $g^{p(s)}$, $g^{\alpha p(s)}$, and $g^{h(s)}$.
 3. The verifier checks that $g^{p(s)} = (g^{h(s)})^{t(s)} = g^{h(s) \cdot t(s)}$, and that $(g^{p(s)})^\alpha = g^{\alpha p(s)}$.

-The first check the verifier does is to see the values match like before, and the second check is to make sure there was no cheating of polynomial types; the prover had to give a polynomial of degree $d$.
+The first check the verifier does is to see the values match like before, and the second check is to make sure there was no cheating and only the encrypted values of $s$ were used; the prover had to give a polynomial of degree $d$ and had to evaluate it at the $s$ the verifier gives them, as that is the only way to preserve the $\alpha$ shift.

+For example, if the prover claimed they knew a quadratic with $d=2$, they claim they have a polynomial looking like $p(x)=c_2x^2+c_1x^1 + c_0$.
+But if they were really trying to sneak in that they had a cubic or quartic or any polynomial of degree higher than 2, they would not be able to calculate the terms needing $x^3$ or $x^4$ since the encrypted and shifted values could not be calculated and thus preserved.
+But that is only true if the prover used values from $\\{g^{s^0},g^{s^1},g^{s^2}\\}$.
+Now by using the $\alpha$ shift, the prover has no choice but to use these values since any deviation from them will appear comparing to the $\alpha$ values.

+Further, we can do more than just ensure the degree of the polynomial we're checking, but also which _specific powers_ are used in the polynomial.
+If, say, the polynomial was claimed to be a cubic, but only used powers $x^3$ and $x^1$, the verifier can choose to only send in the encrypted and shifted values of $s^3$ and $s^1$.
+If the prover needed the other powers to evaluate their polynomial, they would be stuck since they can only evaluate the terms with power 3 and 1.

 ### Making It Zero-Knowledge